 Instead of mitigating undocumented immigration concerns, it would likely heighten them.
 The MPI reports that elimination of rights for children of undocumented immigrants could increase the undocumented population by millions, possibly even doubling it by 2050.
 This would effectively create a new permanent underclass, according to the American Immigration Council (AIC), susceptible to prejudice and victimization.

 Further, the current system of birthright citizenship is organizationally simple.
 It allows anyone born in the United States to prove citizenship with a birth certificate.
 Without this, options become more costly and complicated.
 The AIC expertly outlines several ways the elimination of birthright citizenship would affect everyone – not just foreigners or immigrant families.
 For example, without birthright citizenship, derivative citizenship would burden citizens and the government.
 The process would be lengthy, costly, and inefficient.
 The AIC also points out that without birthright citizenship, many Americans would likely be denied citizenship due to government oversight or error, leading to undue stress and additional processing times.

 Additionally, the elimination of birthright citizenship would put hundreds of thousands of US children with undocumented parents in danger of deportation.
 Raised in America and naturally-born US citizens, these children would see their rights pulled out from under them.
 The result of such actions would be catastrophic for families.
 It would also be detrimental to the functioning of the US as a whole.

-Can Trump Eliminate Birthright Citizenship?
+Could The US Eliminate Birthright Citizenship?

 Contact an Experienced Immigration Attorney